-Direct Subsidized loans are need-based and eligibility depends on a student's financial need as determined by information supplied on a FAFSA.
+Direct Subsidized loans are for first time borrowers as of July 1, 2013, and are need-based.
+Eligibility depends on a student's financial need as determined by information supplied on a FAFSA.
 The actual amount of a subsidized loan is affected by several factors.
 The U.S. Department of Education pays the interest on Direct Subsidized Loans during certain periods.